facelessuser/pymdown-extensions/docs/extensions/superfences.md

 ```
 ````

-When using the UML diagram features, you must provide the necessary JavaScript files for the HTML output.
-The requirements are listed below.
+For this example we will use the [flowchart.js][flowchart-js] and [sequence-diagram.js][sequence-diagram-js] JavaScript libraries to render the flow charts in the browser.
+This extension does not provide these JavaScript libraries; you must provide the necessary JavaScript files for your custom fences.
+If you wish to follow along with this example to enable UML, see the requirements below.

 flowcharts
 :